meganfontenot/meg_portfolio/README.md

 I graduated from Lambda School’s full-stack Web Development curriculum in 2019.
 While in school, I learned the essentials of full-stack development as well as how to uphold an agile life cycle to ensure efficient development.

 I took a contract position at Lambda School in student leadership directly after graduation and was promoted to my current position in January of 2020.
 I am obsessed with all things product development and I spend my free time as a hobby writer and teaching other people how to code.
-I enjoy watching sci-fi movies (the cheesier, the better), binge reading whole series’ of books, and counting down the months until the next Marvel movie.
+I enjoy watching sci-fi movies (the cheesier, the better), binge reading whole series’ of books, and counting down the months until the next Marvel movie..